Deepali-1508/-deepalilodhi-react-bulk-upload-1/README.md

 Description: The URL where the uploaded file will be sent.

 ## Contributing
-Feel free to contribute by opening issues or submitting pull requests.
+Feel free to contribute by opening issues or submitting pull requests on [@deepalilodhi/react-bulk-upload-1](https://github.com/Deepali-1508/-deepalilodhi-react-bulk-upload-1).
 Please follow our Contribution Guidelines.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.